Workshops and experimentation spaces

 Edition/silkscreen printing, lithography, engraving, typography workshop

-• Educational assistance technician: Benjamin Courtault
+• Educational support technician: Eugénie Chat

 The workshop is equipped with a laser printer and a Riso printer.